-- 1. The chair is responsible for the proper functioning of the board of directors and its committees.
+- The chair is responsible for the proper functioning of the board of directors and its committees.
 The chair shall be the main contact for the executive directors and the shareholders regarding the functioning of the non-executive directors (except for the chair itself). - 2.
+The chair shall not be a former executive director nor a person who is or has been otherwise responsible for the Company's duly affairs. - 3.
 A further specification of the responsibilities of the chair is set out in Appendix B to these rules.